 Nursing facility (NF) programs are Kentucky Medicaid Provider Type (12).
-In order to enroll and bill Kentucky Medicaid, NF service providers must be:
+To enroll in and bill Kentucky Medicaid, NF service providers must be:

 - Licensed in Kentucky.
-Hospitals must contact the Office of Inspector General (OIG), Division of Health Care for a survey/license
+Hospitals must contact the Office of Inspector General Division of Health Care for a survey/license

-- Enrolled as an active Medicaid provider and, if applicable, enrolled with the managed care organization (MCO) of any beneficiary serviced.
+- Enrolled as an active Medicaid provider and, if applicable, enrolled with the managed care organization (MCO) of any beneficiary served.

 Beneficiaries may be eligible for nursing facility services who:

 - Reside in a facility participating in the Kentucky Medicaid program and placed in a Medicaid-certified bed;

 - Meet the income and resource limitations required by the program.

 All individuals applying for admission to or residing in a nursing facility must undergo a preadmission screening and resident review (PASRR) evaluation.
 For information on completing the Level I screening and Level II evaluation, visit the

-Department for Behavioral Health, Developmental and Intellectual Disabilities PASSR website where you can access forms, manual, and regulations from this site.
+Department for Behavioral Health, Developmental and Intellectual Disabilities PASSR website where you can access forms, guidance and regulations.